ghc-proposals/ghc-proposals/proposals/0000-cases.md

 (1) would introduce a new keyword and thus make it impossible to use the chosen word for other purposes, though this would be gated behind an extension.

+Since the proposal changes the existing `-XLambdaCase` extension, it is not entirely backwards-compatible: Expressions like `\cases -> cases + 1` are now interpreted differently when `-XLambdaCase` is active.

 ## Costs and Drawbacks

 It is one additional syntactic construct to maintain, however the maintenance